VeronicaNoe/epiTree/README.md

-# epiTree: Environmental and genealogical signals on DNA methylation in a widespread apomictic dandelion lineage
+# Environmental and genealogical signals on DNA methylation in a widespread apomictic dandelion lineage

 This repository contains the instructions for reproducing results presented in "Environmental and genealogical signals on DNA methylation in a widespread apomictic dandelion lineage" by V.N.
 Ibañez, M. van Antro, C. Peña Ponton, S. Ivanovic, C.A.M.
 Wagemaker, F. Gawehns, K.J.F.
 Verhoeven. [preprint version](link here).